Thavarshan/filterable/README.md

 - A configured cache store when you enable caching features
 - A PSR-3 logger when you enable logging (optional)

-## Installation
+## Installation & Setup

 ```bash
 composer require jerome/filterable
 ```

-Package auto-discovery registers the `FilterableServiceProvider`, which in turn exposes the `make:filter` Artisan command.
-Publish the configuration when you want to tweak the default feature flags or cache behaviour:
+Package auto-discovery registers the `FilterableServiceProvider`, which contextual-binds the current `Request` into resolved filters and exposes the `make:filter` Artisan command.
+Publish the configuration to set global feature defaults, cache behaviour, or runtime options:

 ```bash
 php artisan vendor:publish --tag=filterable-config